asciimoo/filtron/README.md

 Reverse HTTP proxy to filter requests by different rules.
 Can be used between production webserver and the application server to prevent abuse of the application backend.

+The original purpose of this program was to defend [searx](https://asciimoo.github.com/searx/), but it can be used to guard any web application.

 ## Installation and setup